-When it comes to the ancient art of hand-to-hand combat, it’s always you versus the other man — or, in the case of a bar fight, the other man and all his friends.
-Maybe you’re a former Golden Gloves fighter and the odds swing in your favor.
+When it comes to the ancient art of hand-to-hand combat, it’s always you against the other man — or, in the case of a street fight, the other man and his crew.
+Maybe you’re a trained boxer and the scales tip in your favor.
 Maybe he’s a bouncer with 50 pounds on you and the odds slide the other way.
 The fact remains that when it comes to fighting — one of the oldest and most primal acts of man — there are few rules and no time-outs.
-At its most basic, it’s on this philosophy that the UFC built its name and reputation.
+At its most basic, this is the ethos on which the UFC was built.

 Fighting styles have evolved in every culture.
-Sure, we associate martial arts with Asia, but Greeks had wrestling; the Scots, their claymores and kilts; and amateur boxing took shape in England.
+We associate martial arts with Asia, and wrestling with ancient Greece; the Scots, their claymores and kilts; and amateur boxing took shape in England.
 In the 20th century, this was settled in world wars and in drunken fistfights in World Cup host cities.
 But the genius of the Ultimate Fighting Championship is that it standardized a means of letting guys fight to find out which one and from where would be the best.

 But all that is esoteric, and if you’re starting with the facts, it begins when an advertising exec saw a grainy video of Brazilian martial arts students beating up other students from different disciplines.
 Art Davie proposed a one-night tournament based on the concept, a one-on-one bracketed battle royale that would pit style against style and decide, once and for all, which martial art reigned supreme.
 Davie took his idea to the founder of the video’s martial art, which would generously be called a New World hybrid of a Japanese style.
 Thus, Rorion Gracie, eponymous founder of Gracie Jiu-jitsu, and Dirty Harry director John Milius joined to produce the event.
 Almost 30 investors joined together to throw the first Ultimate Fighting Championship, which was held in Denver, Colorado on November 23, 1993.
 It was the modest start of a new era.